shreyasmalewar/shreyasmalewar/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋, I'm in Pre-Final Year pursuing a CS Degree in India.
+### Hi there 👋, I'm in Final Year pursuing a CS Degree in India.
 #### I love to code, read and connect.

 #### 🔭 I’ve worked on Pandas, Numpy, and Scikit Learn.